Forgotten Hard Rock Albums: Black Sabbath, "Cross Purposes"

 "Cardinal Sin" is a typically sinister Sabbath style indictment of organized religion ("We point the finger, laugh in your face, 'cos you're no better than the rest of the human race") and the album ends with the thoroughly bad-ass "Evil Eye."
 Fun fact: an uncredited Eddie Van Halen helped Iommi write "Evil Eye," and legend has it that he may have actually played on the track as well, but due to behind-the-scenes contractual wrangling, that's never been definitively confirmed by either the Sabbath or VH camps.

 The European tour for Cross Purposes was commemorated the following year with the release of Cross Purposes Live, a double-album concert recording taped at the Hammersmith Apollo in London.
-The album came packaged with a VHS video of the show, and the set list included songs from all eras of the band's history.
-The album and video are both long out of print, but bootleg DVD copies are easy to find in collector's circles as long as you know where to look (cough cough).
+The album came packaged with a VHS video of the show, with a set list that included songs from all eras of the band.
+The album and video are both long out of print, but bootleg DVD copies are easy to find in collector's circles if you know where to look (cough cough).

 "Cross Purposes Live" (full show, 1994)